 Cooking in a family nha vuon in Hue, Vietnam

 Hue’s imperial heritage means it plays an outsized role in the country’s culinary culture.
 Royal patrons and affluent families put an emphasis on expensive spices and precise techniques.
-Many of these families lived in nha vuon, single storey houses with extensive gardens to supply their kitchens.
+Many of these families lived in nha vuon, single story houses with extensive gardens to supply their kitchens.

 While visiting Hue as part of a wider trip to Vietnam, you can take a guided tour of a local nha vuon.
 It begins in the garden, of course, where you’ll see jackfruit, plum trees and peanuts growing alongside pineapples and pumpkin vines.
 Your host will help you pick the ingredients you need for the afternoon meal before you head to the kitchen.
-There, you’ll likely start by mixing up a batch of nuoc cham, the traditional condiment made with chillies, lime, fresh garlic, palm sugar and fish sauce.
+There, you’ll likely start by mixing up a batch of nuoc cham, the traditional condiment made with chilies, lime, fresh garlic, palm sugar and fish sauce.

 Then, help to make dishes like mango salad, deep-fried spring rolls and bun thit nuong, a cold rice noodle dish topped with grilled pork and fragrant fresh basil and mint.